jbwgithub/alpha-blog/Notes.md

 * Shovel operator: `<<`.
 Is used to 'shovel' in an object to a db object, for example a User in a model table

+* Remember: When adding a new table, or editing an existing table in a feature branch, always remember to switch back to the main branch and run a migration `rails db:migarte`, so that changes to the table/model are reflected in main branch

 * Add notes here